Sfagnumsw/Hikikomori/README.md

-# Hikikomori
+# Hikikomori.
-Content accounting
+Content accounting.
-An application for evaluating the content consumed and remembering new ones
+An application for evaluating the content consumed and remembering new ones.
+C# WindowsForms.